donwatkins/PyStudents4Good/Lesson2.md

 ## Turtle function
 There are many functions in Python.
 We have already used the 'print' function.
 Now we are going to use the 'turtle' function.
 We have to import it first.
 We do that by entering 'import turtle' in the REPL.
 ![import turtle](https://github.com/donwatkins/PyGirls4Good/blob/master/Images/import_turtle.png)
+### Notice that we can tell the turtle to move forward with the 'turtle.forward(100)' command.
+You will see this 'dot' notation more and more in our exploration of Python.